ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 ![Github Action adding a comment to my PR with a deployed version of the code change for testing]({{ site.github.url }}/amcgill/assets/firebase-pr-action.png "Firebase PR deployments")

 The backend is automatically deployed to a Heroku Basic Dyno instance for $7/month.
 I was hoping to use Firebase here as well since it's free, unfortunately cloud functions do not support web sockets since they only handle a single request/response.

-## Summary

-I believe that these real-world tests have effectively showcased the advantages of an iterative development and testing approach.
-Through this process, we were able to spot issues at an early stage, gain valuable insights from them, and enhance our product.
-It is clear that efficiency and optimization play a pivotal role in mobile app development.
---TK-- but why - only have limited resources, need to use them as efficiently as possible

-The main point to remember here is that prioritising performance is crucial in mobile app development, even when using a web framework like Angular.
-By applying these lessons, we can create apps that perform better, respond faster, and use less data.